MPs scramble to pass priority bills before summer but they could stall in Senate

 The Liberals have been scrambling to get the four priority bills through the Commons in the face of Conservative delay tactics.

-With the help of the Bloc Quebecois and the NDP, the government won final approval of C-10 in the Commons late Monday night and C-6 on Tuesday.
-They passed C-12 just after midnight today.
+With the help of the Bloc Québécois and the NDP, the government won final approval of C-10 in the Commons late Monday night and C-6 on Tuesday.
+They passed C-12 just after midnight Wednesday.

-The budget bill is to be put to a final vote this afternoon before being sent along to the Senate.
+Bill C-30, the Liberal budget bill, cleared the Commons on Wednesday afternoon, with support from the NDP and Bloc Québécois, paving the way for key commitments that include extensions of pandemic-relief programs like the wage and rent subsidies through September.

 If Trudeau does call an election this summer or fall, it will be without those safeguards.